 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Woodland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woodland is a town of sales and office workers, production and manufacturing workers and managers.
 There are especially a lot of people living in Woodland who work in office and administrative support (18.82%), management occupations (14.12%) and teaching (10.59%).

 Setting & Lifestyle